 “Just tell me what happened, Bryson.
 Please.”
 I said it as evenly as I could.

 “She was mad as hell.
 She said she knew I’d been dicking with her, trying to scare her.
 She said our attachment was unnatural.
-She said she was going to tell you what I was doing and you’d hate me forever.
+Unnatural!
+That’s what she called us.
+She said she would tell you what I was doing, and you’d hate me forever.
 I couldn’t stand that.
 I love you.
 You belong with me.”
 He curled in on himself, sobbing.

 “Go on, Bry.
 Get it all out.”
 The tears were now flowing down my face also.